-Included in the Statement of Financial Position are non current asset investments with a carrying value of £19.1m (2021: £19.1m).
+Included in the Statement of Financial Position are non-current asset investments with a carrying value of £19.1m (2022: £19.1m).
 This represents the Company's 49% holding in Snorkel International Holdings LLC ('Snorkel').
-Note 6 and the Accounting Policies of the financial statements describe the judgements made by the Board with regards to the significant uncertainty concerning the £19.1m carrying value of the investment in Snorkel.
+Note 6 and the Accounting Policies of the financial statements describe the judgements made by the Board with regards to the need for an impairment to be recognised in respect of each of the investments and, in particular, the significant uncertainty concerning the £19.1m carrying value of the investment in Snorkel.

-The investment in Snorkel represents the sole significant asset held within the Statement of Financial Position of the company.
+The investment in Snorkel represents the sole significant non-cash asset held within the Statement of Financial Position of the company.
 As described on pages 20 and 21 there are significant uncertainties over the timing of any realisation, and the amount that might ultimately be realised on this investment, that could have a material effect on the recoverable amount.
-The realisation of this investment for either more or less than its carrying value could have a material impact on the financial statements.
+The realisation of this investment for either more or less than it's carrying value could have a material impact on the financial statements.